thierr26/thierr26_personal_notes_sphinx_sources/source/git.rst

 .. index::
   triple: Git; log; compact
   triple: Git; log; graph
+  triple: Git; log; commit date formatting
+  triple: Git; log; commit hash
+  pair: Git; show

 Show the commit log with::

   git log

+When using a Git version older than 2.13, you need to add option ``--decorate`` to see references names (banch heads and tags) in the log.

 The ``log`` command is extremely configurable.
 I have :ref:`aliases <git_aliases>` for those variants::